 Loss of Georgian Bay

-The Ontario government is misleading the public into believing that it must give substitute islands in Georgian Bay to Wiikwemkoong Band, islands that tens of thousands of Ontarians have used for generations.
-Ministry of Indigenous Affairs confirmed that it will give Ontario crown land to promote economic, cultural and community development for natives disguised as a valid land claim.
-Land claims are no longer just about treaties and there is no accountability to the public.
+the public.
 Kayakers, canoers and boaters will be denied access to most of northern Georgian Bay shoreline from Killarney to French River.
-Taking thousands of islands worth over $1,000,000,000 from public use and giving them to natives with no connection to these islands is not fair nor just.
+Taking thousands of islands worth over a billion dollars from public use and giving them to natives with no connection to these islands is not fair nor just.
 The fact that non-natives, not the Wiikwemkoong, have used these islands for many generations is being ignored by the government.

 Governments must show leadership and Minister Rickford is looking the other way.